sylaspg/grasp-continuum/README.md

 export OMPI_FC=${FC}
 ```

-To set up a linker search path for the BLAS or LAPACK libraries you can
+To set up a linker search path for the BLAS or LAPACK libraries, you can
 set `FC_LD` as follows:

 ```make